The neonatal intensive care unit (NICU): what is it?

 NICUs in Australia use parts of a nursing program called Developmental Care, or Newborn Individualized Developmental Care and Assessment Program (NIDCAP).

-Developmental Care or NIDCAP is a way of caring for premature or sick newborn babies in hospital that focuses on your baby’s and family’s needs.
+Developmental Care or NIDCAP is a way of caring for sick or premature babies in hospital that focuses on your baby’s and family’s needs.

 The nurses might also: